 Coleton Fishacre garden

 With a climate as mild as South Cornwall created by the great trees sheltering this garden in a coastal valley, exotic and tender plants thrive in Coleton Fishacre garden.
 From formal terraces to woodland to explore, this garden is varied and filled with year-round interest, and one of the few National Trust gardens to be RHS accredited.
-Please be aware that the gate from the South West Coast Path, at the bottom of the garden, is currently unavailable.
+Please be aware that the gate from the South West Coast Path, at the bottom of the garden, is closed until further notice.

 At the top of the gardens this colourful terrace is a perfect starting point for your exploration.
 Relax in a bench and soak up the views, and visit Seemly Hut for information and insights into the history of the gardens.